gvwilson/fiction/iffy/index.md

 Uncle Jack horked and spat into the garbage pail by his feet.
 "Don't mean she ain't a pirate.
 Naggie!
-Bring me some affin tea, woman, I got pilotin a do!"
+Bring me some affin' tea, woman, I got pilotin' to do!"

 Iffy stepped out of the doorway to let her foster mother squeeze past her and hand a thermos to her husband.